greninja/PoU-Manifold/README.md

 ## Approach:

-- We have taken 3 smooth Bump Functions corresponding to each of the 3 charts a single datapoint lies in, at a time.
+- We have taken 2 smooth Bump Functions corresponding to each of the 3 charts a single datapoint lies in, at a time.

 - Here we are taking the sets in open cover to be coordinate charts of a manifold, collectively forming a smooth [atlas](https://en.wikipedia.org/wiki/Atlas_(topology)), which are discs in R^2.

 - We have created 6 different charts from the dataset

 - We have fitted linear/ Polynomial curves, locally, on each chart.

-Plausible further work : Trying to approximate any other scalar valued function (R^n -> R)
+## Possible further work :

+Trying to globally approximate any scalar valued function (R^n -> R) other than linearly fitted function

 ## Spherical Dataset description: